Registration for this year's Jaynic's Girls Night Out is now open

 Click here to read more about our collaboration.

 Find out more about the week and planned activities by clicking here

 As the Hospice works to introduce new ways of working we need those with the passion to equip communities, and the ability to provide the best care, to join us.

 Some of our latest activities

-We’re delighted to be able to announce that we are planning for our 2021 Girls Night Out event, supported by main sponsor Suffolk-focused developer Jaynic to take place on Saturday, 11 September.
+We’re delighted to be able to announce that registrations for our 2021 Girls Night Out event, supported by main sponsor Suffolk-focused developer Jaynic are now open.

 St Nic's Next Door

 Our Hospice Neighbours Team is adapting to the current times and striving to find new ways to offer compassionate support.